 Four common mental illness myths in the workplace

-Common mental illness myths in the workplace contribute to high unemployment for people with mental illness and increased stigma in society.
+Common workplace mental illness myths contribute to high unemployment for people with mental illness and increased stigma in society.

 The problem is especially acute in the workplace.
 While individuals with mental illness often wish to work and are able to, their unemployment rates remain three to four times those of individuals without mental illness.

 I’m an expert on mental health, and I have found that to dispel stigmas surrounding mental health in the workplace, researchers like me need first to tackle several common myths about mental illness in the workplace.